Three-phase electric power: Terminology

 The conductors between a voltage source and a load are called lines, and the voltage between any two lines is called line voltage.
 The voltage measured between any line and neutral is called phase voltage.
-For example, for a 208/120 volt service, the line voltage is 208 Volts, and the phase voltage is 120 Volts.
+For example, in countries with nominal 230 V power, the line voltage is 400 V and the phase voltage is 230 V. For a 208/120 V service, the line voltage is 208 V and the phase voltage is 120 V.